 How to refer a patient to Gift of Life Donor Program

 When a potential organ donor is identified, a referral is made by a member of the healthcare team calling 1-800-KIDNEY-1 (1-800-543-6391).
 Typically, nurses make the referral; however, any member of the healthcare team may do so.

 Notifying Gift of Life Donor Program in a timely manner is consistent with state and federal laws and other regulatory requirements.
 It also allows a Gift of Life Transplant Coordinator time to travel to your hospital and work with the team to determine medical suitability.
 Your timely referral also allows Gift of Life to prepare the healthcare team for their role in the process.

 Organ donation following declaration of death by neurologic criteria

-Organ recovery following the declaration of death based on neurologic criteria is the most common method of organ donation; occurring approximately 80% of the time.
+Organ recovery following the declaration of death based on neurologic criteria is the most common method of organ donation.
 Typically the donation includes both thoracic and abdominal organs.